aioz-ai/BMVC20_CBSwR/README.md

 The training scores will be printed every epoch.

-### Pretrained models and Testing
+### Testing
-In this repo, we include the pre-trained weight of CBSwR_CUB200 and CBSwR_Car196.
+In this repo, we include the pre-trained weight of CBSwR_CUB200 and CBSwR_Car196 models.

 For `CBSwR_CUB200` pretrained model.
 Please download the [link](https://drive.google.com/file/d/1PsBSICUabh7NLNXoDZMvxj_6oGu_m7KO/view?usp=sharing) and move to `new_checkpoint`.
 The trained `CBSwR_CUB200` model can be tested in CUB200 validation set via:
 ```